 In-person events have always been one of the most successful opportunities for sales teams to persuade decision makers.
 An ABM approach to events can include personalized invitations to key prospects from target accounts, special VIP dinners, personalized gifts and schwag for target accounts, and personalized follow-up after the event.

 Similar to events, webinars can be customized to be relevant and timely for a specific target account.
 Webinar events and follow-up can be tailored for specific companies, and unique webinar content can be created with the target audience in mind.

 In an age where everyone is overloaded with email, direct mail has increasingly become a popular method of reaching prospects within a company.
 Since ABM is more targeted, gifts and marketing sent through direct mail can be higher value since the revenue potential is much higher.

 Even with the popularity of direct mail, email is still a valuable marketing channel for ABM.
 Whereas a volume-based marketing approach might use templates and marketing automation, account based marketing involves crafting tailored email messages for each company and individual.

 ABM campaigns on the web don't end with driving traffic through personalized SEM and inbound marketing campaigns.
-Once visitors reach the website, website personalization technology can be used to create a tailored experience for target prospects vs the generic website experience.
+Once visitors reach the website, website personalization technology can be used to create a tailored, account-specific experience for target prospects vs the generic website experience.